mavrinpn/Svetofon-App-Flutter/README.md

 ---

-### 🔐 Key Capabilities
+### 🧩 Core Functional Capabilities

 - Measures **reaction times** with near real-time latency (under 10ms)
 - Exports training results to **XLSX** and **PDF** formats
 - Supports export/import of **File Cabinet cards** and **Favorite exercises** using a proprietary JSON-based format
 - Fully functional in **offline mode** with **auto-sync** when Internet connection is available
-- Exercise and module catalog with **group-based access control**
+- Exercise and module catalog with **user group-based access control**
 - Full **multilingual support**, including UI localization and **voice guidance** during exercises
-- **Multichannel Audio and vibration feedback** for interactive training sessions
+- **Multichannel audio and vibration feedback** for interactive training sessions
-- Backup and **restore of the local user database**, including rollback capabilities
+- Backup and **restore of the local user database** with rollback capabilities
-- Custom exercise configuration with JSON-based protocol
+- Configurable exercise logic using a structured JSON protocol

 ---

 ## 🧠 Architecture and Libs

+The Flutter app is designed using a scalable modular architecture that separates core logic from UI and platform-specific concerns.
-The Flutter app is split into two independent modules:
+The app is split into two independent modules:

 ### **🧩 `svetofon_common`**